MARSOC

 The Marine Raider Regiment is headquartered at Camp Lejeune, NC, with battalions also at Camp Pendleton, CA. Each battalion consists of four companies, and each company comprises four 14-man Marine Special Operations Teams (MSOTs).
 These teams include an HQ element and two tactical squads, each led by experienced CSOs and supported by Special Amphibious Reconnaissance Corpsmen (SARCs).

 Marine Raiders are equipped with a variety of weapons, including the 9mm Glock 19, Mk 18 Mod 1 rifle, Mk 17 and Mk 16 SCAR rifles, and the Mk 48 Mod 1 machine gun.
-These weapons ensure that Raiders are prepared for diverse combat scenarios.
+These weapons ensure that the Raiders are prepared for diverse combat scenarios.

 Notable Missions and Valor

-MARSOC Marine Raiders has participated in numerous high-risk missions.
+MARSOC Marine Raiders have participated in numerous high-risk missions.
 In 2012, Gunnery Sergeants Jonathan Gifford and Daniel Price displayed extraordinary bravery in Afghanistan, saving lives and engaging enemy forces.
 Both were posthumously awarded high honors.
 In 2016, a Marine Raider in Iraq used a Javelin rocket launcher to destroy an ISIS VBIED, earning a Silver Star for his actions.

 Between 2007 and 2019, Marine Raiders received over 300 awards for valor but also faced significant losses, with 41 Raiders killed in combat and training.
 Despite these hardships, the Marine Raider Regiment remains a vital component of America’s special operations capabilities, ready to face future challenges.